-Slime is super exciting to make but also demonstrates some crazy science!
-Why not have a go at making this gooey wonder.
+Slime is super exciting to make but also demonstrates some crazy science.
+Why not try to make this gooey wonder?

 Where will you make your slime?